smaakage85/product/README.md

 # Machine Learning Based Product

-This is a generic machine learning based product.
+This repository showcases how a generic machine learning based product could be structured.

 ## Pipelines